Dear newly-wed wife, the hectic pre-wedding and planning days are over.

-The hectic pre-wedding and planning days are over.
-The many and oft-times nerve-racking visits to his parents, his friends, cousins, colleagues… feels like you’ve seen just about everyone you’ll ever need to see in this lifetime.
 The glorious wedding day has come and gone.
 The heady honeymoon too.
-The last wedding gift – you gave it out to your mother last week.
+The last unopened wedding gift – you gave it to your mother last week.

-Hunky husband has resumed work and so have you.
+Hunky husband has resumed work.
+So have you.

 The reality of wedded bliss is here.
 No movie-like, dreamy, Cinderella trailers.
-Just the behind the scenes, unphoto-shoped authentic deal.
+Just the behind the scenes, unphoto-shoped reality.

 And you won’t be able to “go home” either.

 Home is where both of you now live.

 Weeks back, you could walk out of a restaurant after a disagreement about his mother…and the color of his wedding shirt.

 You could go home (your home) to cool off, studiously ignore his calls.